 The first several months as a new supervisor or an experienced supervisor transitioning to a new organization can be the most critical.
 The Supervisory Foundations program is intended to provide the core essentials for anyone who is responsible for the work of one or several employees within a department.
-This two half-day program will include topics such as:
+This two-session, half-day program will include topics such as:

 - Employment Law